Explaining ANZAC day to Toddlers and Kids

 - Let them ask the questions, be open to their ideas on what they think it was about and guide them gently to the truth

-- Numbers can be overwhelming, especially for school aged kids who learn how many soldiers lost their lives.
+- Numbers can be overwhelming, especially for school-aged kids who learn how many soldiers lost their lives.
 Follow this sad realisation with the reinforcement of how they did this to keep our country safe, that this is why we live in such a peaceful place today, how thankful we are to them.

 - Have a moment of silence in honour of those who fought so hard for our freedom, holding hands as a family.

-- For older children a dawn service may also be appropriate or the city parade to see the collective pride of the community.
+- For older children, a dawn service may also be appropriate or the city parade to see the collective pride of the community.

 Depending on the age and comprehension of your toddler, visuals are a great tool.
-There are a lot of books and visual resources available with younger audiences in mind to explain war and related themes.
+There are a lot of books and visual resources available to younger audiences in mind to explain war and related themes.

 Here are some recommended books:

 ANZAC Ted – Belinda Landsberry

 Written and illustrated for the youngest audience in mind, this book tells the story of a teddy who has seen better (or worse) days, tying together Anzac Ted’s life from then and now.